uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 ## Question 1B

 Answer the following questions.
-Copy and paste the course policies around plagiarism into your answer.
-Cite each copy and pasted section according to the course policy on citations.
-Then answer the question in your own words.

 i.
 What are the four different types of collaboration policies used by this course?
+Copy and paste the course policies around plagiarism into your answer.
+Cite each copy and pasted section according to the course policy on citations.

 ii.
 Which collaboration policy applies to each grade item?